vigi30/PDD/README.md

 # Physical Distance Detector

-## API implementation without jupyter works.
-However API implementatio with jupyter executes everything but is not accessible when the api is initiated from the dockerized jupyter.
+**API implementation without jupyter works.
+However API implementation with jupyter executes everything but is not accessible when the api is initiated from the dockerized jupyter.**

-**Nevertheless, I have provided the HTML file of the jupyter notebook.**
+_**Nevertheless, I have provided the HTML file of the jupyter notebook.**_

 ## Installation steps for executinng API implementation without jupyter:

+Run the following steps:

-- Change the directory ```ApiImplentationWithoutJupyter``` in your localhost
+- Step 1: Change the directory ```ApiImplentationWithoutJupyter``` in your localhost.

-Run the following commands

-- Step 1:
+- Step 2: Build the docker image
 ```
 docker build -t PDDimage .
 ```
-- Step 2:
+- Step 3: Run the container
 ```
 docker run -d --name pddimage1 -p 8080:8080 --mount type=bind,src="${pwd}"/output_files,target=/code/output_files PDDimage

 ```
-- Step 3:
+- Step 4: Run the following command abd look for  the message 'Application startup complete.'
 ```
 docker logs pddimage1
 ```
-Check the message 'Application startup complete.'

-- Step 4: Go to the following address.
+- Step 5: Go to the following address.
 (Other localhost address does not work.)

 ```
 http://localhost:8080/docs